 Be a part of a community committed to researching and addressing climate change.
 Explore a broad range of opportunities to be a part of the commitment and help make our future brighter.

 - Immerse yourself in a climate course.
 Climate- and sustainability-related courses can be found all across campus.
 There are many courses available to build your knowledge and become climate- and sustainability-fluent.
-Learn more from the Fall 2023 Climate & Sustainability Course List.
+Learn more from the Spring 2024 Climate & Sustainability Course List.
 If you’re not sure where to start, UNIV 102: Let’s Talk About Climate Change is a great introduction to all things climate!

 - Major or minor in climate-related topics, or earn a certificate.
 Check out the full listing of climate- and sustainability-related undergraduate majors, minors, and certificates, or specialize in climate and sustainability topics through a variety of graduate programs.

 - Green your dorm.
-Get your Green Dorm Room Certification through Sustainable Duke (first-year students only).
+Get your Green Dorm Room Certification through Sustainable Duke.

 Faculty & Staff